Chapter 5 : Apologize

 “You’re just jealous that Al is better than your seeker, Hilliard,” Jordan taunted the beater.
 Hilliard responded by lobbing another bludger at Al, but missing in his rage.

 In the next few minutes, it seemed like Gryffindor went into overdrive because of Al’s injury.
 They scored three more times and were in possession again.

 “Eric Wood scores again.
 Gryffidor in the lead; sixty to ten!
 Yikes and Aileen Finnegan sent a bludger at Belby, hitting him in the side.
 Nice hit!
 Take that, birdbrains!”
 Sure enough, Curtis Belby was bent over on his broom, struggling to stay on.

 Unfortunately, Ravenclaw grabbed the quaffle and was passing it frequently between the chasers and Gryffindor was unable to stop them from scoring again.
 Cole Thomas threw the quaffle toward James, but Claire Corner intercepted it, earning a glare… and a wink?
+What was going on with them?
 She rolled her eyes and flew forward.